Samson Occom: Career

-In 1764, Occom opposed the sale of tribal lands and was involved in the “Mason Controversy,” a long lasting dispute over land between the colonists and the Mohegeans.
+In 1764, Occom opposed the sale of tribal lands and was involved in the “Mason Controversy,” a long lasting dispute over land between the colonists and the Mohegans.
 The Mohegans formed an alliance with the Mason family to plead a case for the governor of Connecticut to give back the lands to the Mohegans.
 When Occom came back to Mohegans, he expressed his support for the Mason family and the Mohegans which caused the missionaries to make threats like taking away his preacher's license and to stop financing his missionary work.
-The colonists also started to spread bad rumors about Occom, especially about how he was an alcoholic and how he converted to Christianity just for show.
+Some colonists also started to spread negative rumors about Occom, suggesting that he was an alcoholic who had converted to Christianity just for show.
 In a 1769 letter, Wheelock wrote to Occom about a rumor about Occom being an alcoholic.
 The rumor hurt Occom's reputation after Occom's success in fundraising money in England.
-Wheelock suggested that Occom truly does not care for Christianity.
-The stereotype of the drunk Indian was put onto Occom and undermined his missionary work.
-Wheelock benefited from the defamation of Occom as Wheelock got back his authority.
+Wheelock suggested that Occom truly did not care for Christianity.
+The stereotype of the drunk Indian was projected onto Occom and undermined his missionary work.
+Wheelock benefited from the defamation of Occom as Wheelock regained his authority.
 Wheelock's letter further put forth the concept of fake conversion onto Occom and that Occom was not to be trusted as a preacher.

 In 1768, Occom wrote A Short Narrative of My Life, a ten-page manuscript now held in Dartmouth College's archive collection; however, it was not published until 1982.
 The document expands upon a single-page biography that Occom wrote before his preaching tour of England and Scotland.
 Occom also published Sermon at the Execution of Moses Paul and A Choice Collection of Hymns and Spiritual Songs in 1774.
 All of these documents provide a very different perspective on the relations between colonists and Native Americans from Mary Rowlandson's narrative of her captivity in similar areas a century earlier.